“I know my people,” my girlfriend Liz boasted. “Jewish guys love blonds.”

 Josh could best be summed up as hot nerd.
 Looks-wise, he was adorable in basic New York black and thick funky glasses.
 What made my head spin, though, was his ad, which was laced with lines like “old fashioned values,” and “mutual fidelity,” coupled with pictures of him with sick children holding teddy bears.
 He was the male version of me, but better – he founded a children’s charity.

-Pre-date a quick Google search confirmed suspicion: Josh my indeed “The Perfect Man.”
+Pre-date a quick Google search confirmed suspicion: Josh was indeed “The Perfect Man.”
 Splattered all over the ‘net were pictures of him at various charity events with his teddy bears.
 Another person would have overlooked the bears’ significance.
 But, me, the single mom with the sickly child, became fixated on those damn bears, and so began the cycle of emotions.

 I quickly went from admiration to obsession to sheer panic.
 All I could think of were those bears.
 But, more so, what happens if this guy, who is so committed to saving Israel, finds out that I’m goy?
 I had visions of Perfect Man storming out of the restaurant and sticking me with the bill.
 Or, worst, suing JDate and I end up on the front page of the York Post.
 “Shiska Lies In JDate Profile In A Desperate Attempt To Snag Manhattan Millionaire.”